pavelnenov/spring-is-here/.k8s/README.md

 3. Build the docker images

    3.1 Make sure to go to [api-gateway build.gradle](../api-gateway/build.gradle) and [authentication-client build.gradle](../authentication-client/build.gradle) and change the image name to your own docker hub account. (replace "pavelnenov" with your registry name)
+   3.2 In all for the deployment manifests you need to update "pavelnenov" in the image tag

 Build and push to registry: